matsim-vsp/matsim-vsp.github.io/README.md

 - Install Ruby 3.3 for your system: on Mac homebrew this is `brew install ruby@3.3`
 - Make sure the correct Ruby is in your PATH; I had to add to my .profile:
-  - `export PATH="/opt/homebrew/opt/ruby/bin:$PATH"
+  - `export PATH="/opt/homebrew/opt/ruby/bin:$PATH"`
   - run "which ruby" to verify you are running Ruby 3.3
 - Finally run `bundle install`.
 This installs all of the jekyll infrastructure.
 If this step has build errors, try deleting `Gemfile.lock` and trying again.

 Now you can run locally:

-- `bundle exec jekyll serve` and you have a hot server, edit your files, go visit http://127.0.01:4000/ and reload to see your changes
+- `bundle exec jekyll serve` and you have a hot server.
+Edit your files, go visit http://127.0.01:4000/ and reload to see your changes

 ## Publications page web-app